Govt close to finalising low-cost retirement investment scheme details

 Dr Tan said the Government is studying how it can provide further support to CPF members to plan for their retirement.

-The investment product that will eventually be introduced should “strike the right balance between risk and return”, he added.
+The retirement investment option that will eventually be introduced should “strike the right balance between risk and return”, he added.

-The proposed LRIS would be applicable for CPF members who want to invest but feel they lack the financial expertise and/or time and resources to actively manage their investments.

 According to investment research firm Morningstar, the investment consultant for the CPFIS, all CPFIS funds – unit trusts and investment-linked insurance products – had an average one-year return of 11.78 per cent in Singapore dollar terms for the third quarter ended September 2025.